 Grātiās Tibi Agō

 Also, a special thank you to Patrick Saylor, media officer at the White House and Museum of the Confederacy who helped me to accurately remember my son’s fourth grade trip to the museum and shared with me a great discussion about conscious parenting in America.
 The museum is intensely aware of the narratives that inform our reality.
-You can see the Egyptian Building and museum on its upcoming Civil War to Civil Rights tour of the downtown Richmond area, one of the most intensely historical blocks I’ve encountered.
+You can see the Egyptian Building and museum on its upcoming Civil War to Civil Rights tour of the downtown Richmond area, one of the most intensely historical city blocks I’ve encountered.
 And my son was born there!

 Featured Photo Shutterstock/Molodec